Virtuallified/REST-Api_JWT_CodeIgniter3/roadmap.md

  - [x] put verify token on readme.md
  - [x] go live on dreamhost
  - [x] move projects to portfolio
- - [ ] save token in database
- - [ ] renew token
- - [ ] logout
- - [ ] update readme.md with instructions to access the sandbox live on vittoretti.com
+ - [x] update readme.md with instructions to access the sandbox live on vittoretti.com
+ - [ ] renew token?